xGalactico/Unity3DSplashScreen/README.md

  Splash Screen :  Chris Apple 2009, Pedro Silva 2021

  # Using the code
+* In the build settings check Create Visual Studio Solution.
-* Include SplashScreen.h
+* Include your "resource.h" in PSSplashScreen.cpp.
-* Add the IDB_BITMAP1 bitmap to the WindowsPlayer.rc.
+* Add a bitmap image to WindowsPlayer.rc.
-* Include your "resource.h" in PSSplashScreen.cpp
+* Include SplashScreen.h in Main.cpp.

 ```cpp
 int WINAPI wWinMain(_In_ HINSTANCE hInstance, _In_opt_ HINSTANCE hPrevInstance, _In_ LPWSTR lpCmdLine, _In_ int nShowCmd)